Elegant London townhouses with ornate balconies and lush greenery.

 Once you’ve identified a property you want to pursue, resist the urge to make an offer before completing your due diligence.
 In the UK, offers are legally non-binding until contracts are exchanged.
 For the survey, choose a RICS HomeBuyer Report (Level 2) for modern homes or a full Building Survey (Level 3) for older properties.
 A good surveyor’s report identifies defects and provides ammunition for renegotiating the price if significant problems emerge.

-Your solicitor handles Legal Authority searches, environmental searches, and water searches — uncovering development plans, flood risk, or contamination.
+Your solicitor handles Local Authority searches, environmental searches, and water authority searches — uncovering nearby development plans, flood risk, or ground contamination that would not be apparent from a physical visit.
 For leasehold flats, scrutinise the lease length, ground rent terms, service charge history, and the management company’s reserve fund.
-If the lease has fewer than 80 years remaining, the cost of extension rises sharply and mortgage lenders may refuse to lend — address this before exchange.
+If the lease has fewer than 80 years remaining, the cost of extension rises sharply and mortgage lenders may refuse to lend — address this before exchange, not after.

 Making an Offer, Exchanging Contracts, and Completing: Five Pitfalls to Avoid